 NTOI Contamination & Control

-NTOI contamination is one of the major causes of device failure and rodenticide senescence.
-All species of silk-weaving spiders, for example, plastered the E2M2C™ device interiors with webbing, and the webs of some–black widows in particular–were so strong that they often prevented rodents from accessing the rodenticides.
-Crickets, Anerican and smoky brown roaches, and a long list of ant species consume the rodenticides and contaminate them with their feces.
-Terrestrial mollusks–slugs and snails–consume the rodenticides and envelop them in a gooey slime that renders them unpalatable.
-Furthermore, NTOI appeared to like using the E2M2C™ devices for nesting purposes, so wherever the devices were placed the local NTOI often congregated there.
+Crickets, Anerican and smoky brown roaches, and a long list of ant species actively consume the rodenticides and contaminate them with their feces.
+Terrestrial mollusks–slugs and snails–not only consume the rodenticides but also envelop them in a gooey slime that renders them unpalatable to rodents.
+Furthermore, the full range of observed NTOI love to use the E2M2C™ devices for nesting purposes, so wherever the devices are placed the local NTOI often congregate there.

-After much work and a long list of failures–a la Thomas Edison’s search for a good lightbulb– we succeeded in that search in late 2024.
+After much work and a long list of failures–somewhat mimicking Thomas Edison’s search for a good lightbulb filiment– we succeeded in that search in late 2024.
 Since then we’ve been treating all E2M2C™ devices with a special mixture of pesticides that keep all of the NTOI we’ve noted out of them.
 Some of our clients have commented since that this has had a positive effect on pest elimination inside their homes and stores.
 This finding adds weight to an earlier finding, decades ago, that effective pest management on the perimeters of homes and businesses (“effective” meaning one that eliminates true pests without negatively affecting beneficial organisms that prey on those pests) practically eliminates the need for pest management in the interiors of those venues.

 Negative Trends Affecting Rodenticide Choice